Geanuracos/styleguide/README.md

 - We use Keynote to create presentations, and Icloud to collaborate on them
 - We use GitHub to store any company-wide documents that will continue to evolve over time, and which require collaborative input from the whole team

-## Tools:
+## Productivity:
-Prosperworks - sales and fundraising prospect tracking Postfact.io - retro
+Prosperworks - Sales and fundraising prospect tracking Trello - Retro and ToDo's
-Pivotal tracker - development pipeline
+Pivotal tracker - Development pipeline
-Email hunter - sales prospecting
-Hootsuite - social media tracking and reporting
+Hootsuite - Social media tracking and reporting
-Google analytics - site and campaign performance Intercom - acquisition tracking, auto-response and chat functions
+Google analytics - Site and campaign performance Intercom - Acquisition tracking, auto-response and chat functions